shivhare08/Important-links/README.md

 # Important-link

-npx servr (on terminal) and you can access all the files over intranet
+npx serve (on terminal) and you can access all the files over intranet

 remixi icon link
 https://cdn.jsdelivr.net/npm/remixicon@4.3.0/fonts/remixicon.css